kaceyclougher/Phase-2-Project/README.md

 ![neon-cinema-projector-sign-vector](https://github.com/kaceyclougher/Phase-2-Project/assets/137820049/0699fcc3-fc08-43d4-8b92-18f548c73b09)

 ## Overview
 In this project, we conducted an analysis of thousands of movies to identify the key determinants of profitability.
-Our investigation delved into various factors, including genre, runtime, season of release, and the director's influence.
-Using Bayesian statistics, we used these trends to unveil the probability of a movie's success based on these critical factors.
+Our investigation looked into various factors, including genre, runtime, season of release, and the director's influence.
+Using Bayesian statistics, we used these trends to calculate the probability of a movie's success based on these factors.

 ## Business Understanding

-Our new company is gearing up to step into the cinema and film industry.
-We want to grasp the core elements that lead to making a profitable film.
-Our goal is simple: we're looking to understand what it takes to produce a film that's most likely to make money.
+Our new company is looking to enter the cinema and film industry.
+We were tasked with understanding what it takes to produce a film that's most likely to make money.

 ## Data Understanding and Analysis